LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-shortie-no-mass-u-like-my-style-1/index.md

   - >-
     imported/kortzers-sunday-jams-shortie-no-mass-u-like-my-style-1/image913.jpeg
 description: >-
-  I can&#39;t tell you how much I love this song!
-Shortie No Mass is a little known MC who first came to attention featuring on De La Soul&#39;s Buhloone Mindstate.
-Unfortunately there&#39;s only a handful of tracks that can be found online and I&#39;m not sure if she ever recorded many more than the ones [...]Read More...
+  I can't tell you how much I love this song!
+Shortie No Mass is a little known MC who first came to attention featuring on De La Soul's Buhloone Mindstate.
+  Unfortunately there's only a handful of tracks that can be found online and I'm not sure if she ever recorded many more than the ones [...]Read More...
 published: true
 tags: feature
 featured: false